-One aspect of Dubstep the technically inclined troper might find particularly interesting is that it represents the first time outside of esoteric Experimental Musicnote Most notably by avante garde composers such as Giacinto Scelsi, Phill Niblock, and Alvin Lucier that the beating phenomenon has ever been deeply explored as an integral, preplanned, part of composition.
+One aspect of Dubstep the technically inclined troper might find particularly interesting is that the genre's signature "wobble" sound represents the first time outside of industrial music and experimental musicnote Most notably by avant-garde composers such as Giacinto Scelsi, Phill Niblock, and Alvin Lucier that the beating phenomenon has ever been deeply explored as an integral, preplanned, part of composition.
 When two disharmonious tones are played simultaneously, the out-of-sync soundwaves alternately combine and cancel, forming a third wave.
 This third wave is heard as a pulsing, or beating.
-When this pulse is slow, it is perceived as a rhythm, and when it is fast it perceived as a third tone.
+Slower pulses are perceived as rhythms, faster ones are heard as tones.
 Adding additional disharmonious tones to the mix adds more beating to the sound, which creates more complex interactions, and thus additional illusory notes and rhythms.
 The wubs and wobbles of dubstep are essentially dramatic demonstrations of a bizarre and novel new area of musical exploration; paradoxically using precisely engineered sets of disharmonious tones to create harmonious sounds that blur the line between rhythm and tone.

 While the fans and critics of dubstep will doubtless be trolling each other in music forums for years to come over its artistic merits or lack thereof, the impact dubstep has had on the electronic music world is undeniable.